1. Car Reviews

 The Genesis GV60 Sport adds an extra electric motor to the front axle.
 This means it's four-wheel drive, with a combined 318PS and 605Nm providing 0-62mph acceleration of 5.5 seconds.
 That's quicker than a Volkswagen Golf GTI.

-All Genesis GV60 models come with a hefty 77kWh battery which provides an official range of between 290 and 321 miles, depending on which variant you go for.
-The single-motor rear-wheel-drive GV60 is the most efficient, with a long enough range to compete with the longest range electric vehicles.
+When the Genesis GV60 first went on sale, all models came with a 77kWh battery, providing an official range of between 290 and 321 miles, depending on which variant you go for.
+The single-motor rear-wheel-drive GV60 was the most efficient, while the Sport Plus, was the least, especially if you made the most of its performance.

 The Genesis GV60 is one of the most relaxing, refined cars on the market today.
 Unless you're travelling really quickly, you're unlikely to notice any roar from the tyres or noise from the suspension working away.
-For the ultimate in Rolls-Royce-like refinement, the Genesis GV60 is available with an active noise cancellation system which essentially turns its sound system into your favourite pair of noise-cancelling headphones.
+For the ultimate in Rolls-Royce-like refinement, the Genesis GV60 is available with an optional active noise cancellation system, which essentially turns its sound system into your favourite pair of noise-cancelling headphones.

 The Genesis GV60 comes with all the usual safety kit you'd expect from a modern electric vehicle.
-This includes a Forward Collision-Avoidance Assist (FCA) system which can apply the brakes to prevent a crash (or at least reduce its severity).
+This includes a Forward Collision-Avoidance Assist (FCA) system that can apply the brakes to prevent a crash (or at least reduce its severity).
 The Evasive Steering Assist can actively help turn the car away from a potential collision, too.

 The Genesis GV60 has been awarded five stars in Euro NCAP crash tests.